We’ve heard it all

 Our attempt at a balanced view

-In this article, PerfectBee takes a close and balanced look at the Flow Hive.
-As you read this, know one thing - there will be fellow readers who look at the title and immediately know where they stand.
+In this lesson, PerfectBee takes a close and balanced look at the Flow Hive.
+As you read this, know one thing – there will be fellow readers who look at the title and immediately know where they stand.

 - “Get with the program” beekeepers: Aside from being drawn to the promise of easy honey, some Flow Hive beekeepers like it because, frankly, it’s cool and it’s awesome to be on the leading edge!
 Anyone not following that lead is something of a Luddite!
 OK – but progress for progress’ sake is never good.
 There need to be distinct benefits outweighing the drawbacks.

 The Flow Hive is very polarizing.
 In this lesson, we look past the stubborn refusal to even consider the Flow Hive that you will see in many beekeepers.
 We provide you with facts from which you can make your own decisions, based on your own circumstances and objectives.